The "M" in the Formula for Slope

 Possible explanations:

-- John Conway says: Perhaps it stands for “modulus of slope.”
+- Mathematician John Conway says: Perhaps it stands for “modulus of slope.”
 The term “modulus” has been known to be used for “the essential parameter of determining.”